-Ocular following

-Purposeful eye movements

-Pursuit of a visual stimulus

-Visual following

-Descriptions of visual pursuit

-Ability to follow visually in horizontal and/or vertical plane (through right, left, upper and lower visual fields)a

-Ability to follow a moving mirror or any moving stimulus (object, person) with the eyes only

-Slow tracking movements of the eyes to keep a small moving stimulus on the fovea

-Smoothly follow a moving object with the entire head and/or eyes

-Smooth pursuit eye movements that occur in direct response to moving stimuli in horizontal and/or vertical plane through right, left, upper and/or lower visual fields

-Tracking eye movements following objects and/or people

-Items for operational criteria of visual pursuit

-Visual pursuit in horizontal and/or vertical planeb

-Terminology of visual fixation

-Sustained visual fixation

-Factors facilitating or confounding the assessment of VP and VF

-Assess patient in different positions like lying, sitting (if possible), standing (if possible e.g. in tilt table, standing frame)

-The best moments for assessment of VP and VF are patient dependent was reached on terminology.
+Ocular following Purposeful eye movements Pursuit of a visual stimulus Visual following Descriptions of visual pursuit Ability to follow visually in horizontal and/or vertical plane (through right, left, upper and lower visual fields)a Ability to follow a moving mirror or any moving stimulus (object, person) with the eyes only Slow tracking movements of the eyes to keep a small moving stimulus on the fovea Smoothly follow a moving object with the entire head and/or eves Smooth pursuit eye movements that occur in direct response to moving stimuli in horizontal and/or vertical plane through right, left, upper and/ or lower visual fields Tracking eye movements following objects and/or people Items for operational criteria of visual pursuit Visual pursuit in horizontal and/or vertical planeb Terminology of visual fixation Sustained visual fixation Factors facilitating or confounding the assessment of VP and VF Assess patient in different positions like lying, sitting (if possible), standing (if possible e.g. in tilt table, standing frame) The best moments for assessment of VP and VF are patient dependent Visual evoked potentials aMinor rephrasing of statement: horizontal and vertical plane replaced by horizontal and/or vertical plane bExperts suggested to both include horizontal and vertical plane as operational criterion, instead of horizontal and vertical plane separately was reached on terminology.
 Consensus was reached on duration of the response as operational criterion (97.1%).
 Concerning the time of assessment, a patient dependent time of assessment was suggested and therefore added as a statement, which reached consensus (96.4%).

-Visual evoked potentials

-Round 3